 Over time, we will adapt systems such as GETS to incorporate the New Zealand Business Number (NZBN) and to collect more information on specific activities.

 We aim to minimise reporting requirements where we can and over time build digital capabilities into the framework, such as automating data collection.
-Agencies still need to provide a small amount of manual reporting via the reporting template.
+Agencies still need to provide a small amount of manual reporting via the broader outcomes data collection template.